fukunagatsu/RIblast/README.md

 We thank Dr. Mirela Andronescu for the development of this model.

 ##Usage
 RIblast consists of database construction search step and rna interactin search step.
 Firstly, you have to generate formatted database files from FASTA fomatted RNA sequences file using RIblast "db" command.
 RIblast "db" command requires 2 options ([-i InputFastaFile] and [-o OutputDbName]).
 Then, you can search RNA-RNA interaction of a query seuence to database sequences using RIblast "ris" command.
 RIblast "ris" command requires 3 options ([-i InputFastaFile], [-o OutputFileName] and [-d DatabaseFileName]).
+The number of sequence in query fasta file must be 1.

 ##Example
     ./RIblast db -i dbRNA.fa -o test_db